There seems to be a bewildering array of methods for simply determining which of two treatments a patient will receive. Why is this?

 |Minimisation (dynamic determination)||

 This is a largely deterministic procedure that allocates patients to best maintain balance in stratifying factors.
-For instance suppose 5 patients age<60 (3 to A vs. 2 to B) and 7 female patients (2 to A vs. 5 to B) had been randomised so far.
-The next female patient age<60 would be allocated to A because in younger female patients treatment A is currently under-represented (3+2=5 on A vs. 2+5=7 on B).
-The procedure can be made less deterministic by using a biased coin approach for allocation to the under-represented treatment.
+For instance suppose 6 patients age<60 (3 to A vs. 3 to B) and 10 female patients (4 to A vs. 6 to B) had been randomised so far.
+The next female patient age<60 would be allocated to A because doing so would result in less imbalance than allocating her to B. A random element can be injected into the procedure by using a biased coin approach for allocation to the chosen treatment.
+Read more about minimisation…